- Today, there are 71 foreign representations in San Francisco. These include, 45 consulates general, 23 consulates, and 3 trade offices.

 San Francisco International Airport (SFO) is essential to San Francisco’s connections abroad.
 SFO offers direct flights to many destinations in Europe and Asia.
 Some key attributes:

-- Hit a new record of 50M passengers for the fiscal year 2015, 5th consecutive year of record setting traffic.
+- Hit a new record of 53M passengers for the calendar year 2016.

 - Located 13 miles from downtown San Francisco.

 - Includes 3,261,000 sq. feet of domestic terminal and 2,500,000 sq. of international terminal space, amounting to 5,761,000 sq. feet in total.